-People who are physically active and a healthy weight live about seven years longer than those who do aren't.
-The important part is ensuring that those extra years are generally healthier years!
-Staying active helps delay or prevent chronic illnesses and diseases from developing.
+People who are physically active and are at a healthy weight live about seven years longer than those who are not active and do not have a healthy weight.
+The important part is that those extra years are generally healthier years.
+Staying active helps delay or prevent chronic illnesses and diseases associated with ageing.
+It is important to understand that active adults maintain their quality of life and independence longer as they age.

-It's more important than ever to be active and to do exercise.
+It's more important than ever to be active and do exercise.
 Being moderately active can improve our health and wellbeing and it doesn't always mean going to the gym or taking part in an exercise class.
-Did you know you are active when doing something as simple as your household chores or walking the kids to school?
+Did you know you are active when doing something as simple as your household chores?